 USAC and the FCC have taken action to ensure that consumers have access to the connectivity services they need during the COVID-19 pandemic.
 The Lifeline Support Center remains fully operational.

 Additional support measures taken due to COVID-19 include:

 - More flexibility for consumers.
-The FCC and USAC have temporarily adjusted certain income and identification documentation requirements to allow individuals recently unemployed or social distancing due to the pandemic to more easily complete their Lifeline application.
+The FCC and USAC have temporarily adjusted the income and identification documentation requirements to allow individuals recently unemployed or social distancing due to the pandemic to more easily complete their Lifeline application.

 More Flexibility for Consumers